rogupt305/RC-high-wing-trainer/README.md

 ## Flight Test Environment and Objectives
 The next consecutive flight was conducted with the goals of testing new modifications and focusing on stability and in-flight performance.
 It also aimed to test the following:
 - Stall speed
 - Maximum speed
-    - Airfoil Integrity
+- Airfoil integrity under high-G manuevers
+- Motor efficiency
+- Accurate maximum flight time

 *TO BE MODIFIED*